Counter-Espionage (1942)

 I disagree with this assertion.
 The writers introduce more serious topics like espionage and World War II.
 However, Jamison and Dickens continue to provide the comedy relief in the films.

 If you’ve seen the film, what did you think of it?
-You can leave a comment or ask a question about this or any post on my Facebook page, Twitter profile and Google+ page.
+You can leave a comment or ask a question about this or any post on my Facebook page and Twitter profile.

 Pin It